Steve-Fenton/astro-accelerator/src/pages/about/themes.md

 ## Authoring Themes

-The easiest way to build an alternate theme is to copy the boilerplate to use a starting point.
+The easiest way to build an alternate theme is to copy the accelerator to use a starting point.

 The only requirement is that you include the three layouts in your `theme-name/layouts` folder: